Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Unlucky dogs can suffer from severe infestations, with swarms of mites covering their skin, especially on the chest, armpits, tummy and around the genitals.
 The mites look like tiny red or orange dots, but more often people notice the damage they have caused rather than the parasite, with the dog's skin developing nasty red welts.

 Harvest mites in the UK were not considered disease carriers, until the recent SCI outbreaks.
-However, in East Asia, a type of mite from the same family as the UK's harvest mite is known to carry a disease called Scrub Typhus, which affects humans and presents with the symptoms of fever, headache, muscle pain, cough and gastrointestinal problems.
+However, in East Asia, a type of mite from the same family as the UK's harvest mite is known to carry a disease called Scrub Typhus, which affects humans and pets with the symptoms of fever, headache, muscle pain, cough and gastrointestinal problems.
 Which is curiously similar to the symptoms of SCI in dogs.
 Could the UK harvest mite have become a carrier for a similar disease to Scrub Typhus that only affects dogs?

 Research remains ongoing to prove conclusively that harvest mites are to blame, in the meantime, one suggested way to protect dogs is to use a fipronil-based parasite treatment.
 Castle Vets of Reading provides this information: